-Further to above considering that present valuation exercise is based on the future financial performance and based on opinions on the future credit risk, cost of debt assumptions, etc., which represent reasonable expectations at a particular point of time, but such information, estimates or opinions are not offered as predictions or as assurances that a particular level of income or profit will be achieved, a particular event will occur or that a particular level of income or profit will be achieved, a particular event will occur or that a particular level of accepted.
-Actual results achieved during the period covered by the prospective financial analysis will vary from these estimates and variations may be material.
+Further to above considering that present valuation exercise is based on the future financial performance and based on opinions on the future credit risk, cost of debt assumptions, etc., which represent reasonable expectations at a particular point of time, but such information, estimates or opinions are not offered as predictions or as assurances that a particular level of income or profit will be achieved, a particular event will occur or that a particular level of income or profit will be achieved during the period covered by the prospective financial analysis will vary from these estimates and variations may be material.
 Accordingly, a quantitative sensitivity analysis is considered on the following unobservable inputs:

 - 1. WACC by increasing / decreasing it by 1.0%; - 2.
-Cost of Debt by increasing / decreasing it by 1.0%; and - 3.
-Expenses by increasing / decreasing it by 20%
+Expenses by increasing / decreasing it by 20%.